Patient: Bill, anglo-arab gelding, aged 21.

 Anne thought the swelling had gone down considerably, and while the wound had opened it was not offensive, no discharge.
 Walking normally, other than one stumble in the off-fore.

-Anne zapped the McLarens around his wounds again, and is pleased with progress.
+Anne zapped the McLarens around his wounds again, and is pleased with the progress.

 We took the large holding stitches out tonight.